 The main accounting principles applied in the preparation of the annual consolidated accounts are described hereafter.
-These accounting principles have been continiously and harmoniously applied by Group entities.
-The accounting methods applied are coherent with those applied durig the previous accounting period.
-The endorsment by the European Union of the following revised standards and interpretations of standards did not impact:
+These accounting policies have been continuously and harmoniously applied by Group entities.
+The accounting methods applied are coherent with those applied during the previous accounting period.

+The endorsement by the European Union of the following revised standards and interpretations of standards did not impact: